 - Assistant Professor, Public Health Sciences

+1. Computational cancer epigenomics.
 I am interested in understanding how cancers commandeer the normal regulatory machinery to create disease.
-As a model system, I use Ewing sarcoma, a pediatric tumor, which is a good model because it is almost always driven by a single, well-characterized mutagenic event: a chromosomal translocation leading to the fusion protein EWS-FLI1.
+As a model system, I use Ewing sarcoma, a rare pediatric tumor that is caused by a fusion protein.
 To explore how this fusion protein re-wires the cells to proliferate uncontrollably, I am examining genome-wide epigenetic profiles of Ewing sarcoma.
-These biological questions lead to computational problems inherent in dealing with lots of data from different individuals, cancers, and data types.
+These biological questions lead to computational challenges and opportunities inherent in dealing with large datasets.

+2. Genome-scale analysis of gene regulation and chromatin structure.
 I am interested in how cells fold their DNA to enable complex regulatory patterns.
 Humans are made up of many different cell-types.
 Though these cell-types share a single genome, they have very different phenotypes and functions.
 The basis for these dynamics is regulatory DNA, which governs when and where different genes are expressed.
-I use computational approaches like machine learning, supercomputing, and software engineering to analyze data from high-throughput ChIP-seq, DNase-seq, and ATAC-seq experiments to understand how cells change during development.
-I am also interested in the evolutionary background of regulatory differences.
+I use computational approaches like machine learning, supercomputing, and software engineering to analyze data genome from high-throughput experiments to understand how cells change during development.

 If you're interested in joining the group, please visit http://databio.org/join/